fluid-project/jira-to-11ty/src/issues/FLUID-5971.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2016-09-27T05:55:50.896-0400",
-      "body": "@@Antranig Basman, is there a particular branch I should start with?\n" },
+      "body": "Antranig Basman, is there a particular branch I should start with?\n" },
     {
       "author": "Tony Atkins [RtF]",